COMP361/f2021-hexanome-05/README.md

 ![LobbyDemo](./Images/LobbyDemo.gif)

 ### Gameplay
 The game UI is very intuitive, allowing various complicated actions to be done seamlessly in quick succession.
-Shown below is an example of the "Move Boot" phase with a "Elfen Witch" variant of the "ElfenGold" expansion, while moving using a Caravan on a road containing an obstacle.
-Note that the map can be zoomed in and out, and that all of these actions are sent in real-time to all player devices:
+Shown below is an example of the "Move Boot" phase with a "Elfen Witch" variant of the "ElfenGold" expansion, while moving using a Caravan on a road containing an obstacle as well as a witch's flight and movement on streams.
+Note that the map can be zoomed in and out, that all of these actions are sent in real-time to all player devices, and that a savegame can be created on any step through the top-left "Menu" button:
 ![MoveBootDemo](./Images/MoveBootDemo.gif)

 And don't worry if you don't know the game's rules (or you just need to brush up on them) - every phase of the game includes an info screen which can be accessed on the top-right of the game screen, and incorrect actions will tell you what you did wrong as shown below: